danarcher/XCom2ModTool/README.md

 if the game was built in debug, or a release build otherwise.
 If you want to change between debug and release, you can explicitly do a `build full` for release or a `--debug build full` for debug.
 Release is the default.

+The tool also removes other mods from your %SDK%\XComGame\Mods folder before building.
+This avoids inadvertent dependencies, excess warning messages from the SDK compiler, and longer builds.
+It doesn't remove other mods from your game mod folders, of course.

 ## Renaming Mods